Scone railway station: Platforms and services

-Scone is the terminating point for NSW TrainLink's Hunter Line services from Newcastle and a stopping point for NSW TrainLink Xplorer services from Sydney to Armidale and Moree.
+Scone is the terminating point for Sydney Trains Hunter Line services from Newcastle and a stopping point for NSW TrainLink Xplorer services from Sydney to Armidale and Moree.

 The Hunter services were introduced by CityRail in September 1990.

 Hunter line services usually terminate at the southern end of the platform which is slightly raised.
 Xplorers use the full platform.

 There are three local services to/from Newcastle on weekdays, with two per day on weekends and public holidays.